-In 2010 Town Council authorized a full review of the then current Municipal Development Plan.
-The review was undertaken by the Steering Committee that consisted of 6 members: two Town Councillors, the CAO, one Town staff and 2 members of the public.
+In 2013 Town Council authorized an update of the then current Municipal Development Plan.
+The update was undertaken by the Steering Committee that consisted of the Chief Administrative Officer and two Town staff.
 The Steering Committee is aided by the Mackenzie Municipal Services Agency.